EpicCash/epic-node-Docker/README.md

 # epic-node-Docker
 Docker Files for Epic Server Node

-See epic-docker-guide.txt for instructions to use .tar created with make
+See epic-docker-guide.txt for instructions to use .tar created with make from repos

-See epic-docker-guide-manual.txt for instructions to create Image from temp Container and save backup to .tar

 Note: node runs as user:epicnode in Container with Screen session to view TUI using -r to attach